About Us

 The Watson Endowment

 The conference is made possible by the generosity of Dr. Thomas R. Watson, who in 1995 donated $1.2 million to the University of Louisville English Department.
-His gift endowed both the biennial conference and a Visiting Distinguished Professorship, creating a lasting foundation for scholarly exchange and innovation in Rhetoric and Composition.
+His gift endowed both the biennial conference and a Visiting Distinguished Professorship series, creating a lasting foundation for scholarly exchange and innovation in Rhetoric and Composition.

 A Legacy of Scholarly Impact